 Plasmids Group

-The Plasmids Group focuses on innovative strategies to tackle antimicrobial resistance (AMR), a top global health threat.
+The Plasmids Group focuses on understanding the biology of conjugative plasmids and developing innovative strategies to tackle antimicrobial resistance (AMR), a top global health threat.
 Using genetically engineered plasmids, the group is developing therapies that eradicate antibiotic resistance genes from bacteria without disrupting beneficial microbiota.
-This approach preserves the host’s gut ecosystem and mitigates resistance adaptation.
-With support from the Medical Research Future Fund (MRFF), the team is advancing diagnostic tools and testing therapeutic plasmids to eliminate AMR in clinical and environmental settings.
+This approach preserves the host’s gut ecosystem, controls the spread of AMR genes and mitigates resistance adaptation.
+With support from NHMRC grants and the Medical Research Future Fund (MRFF), the team is advancing diagnostic tools and testing therapeutic plasmids to prevent AMR acquisition and eliminate AMR in clinical and environmental settings.

 Key research focus areas include: